akriegel/hollow_knight/nkg/route.md

         - Use bench
 - Ancestral Mound -> Greenpath
     - Go left and up to the main shaft
-    - Go into greenpath entrance at the left
+    - Go into Greenpath entrance at the left
     - Left all the way until seeing Hornet
     - Do skip onto ledge
     - Go all the way left